dlgur1994/dlgur1994.github.io/_posts/2021-07-03-DataStructure-Linked-List.md

 comments: true
 ---

-## 1. Descriptions
+## 1. Description
-### &nbsp;&nbsp;&nbsp;&nbsp;What is Linked List?
+**What is Linked List?**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Selection Sort** "Linked List" is a data structure that stores data and a pointer in a node and uses the pointer from each node to connect to another node, ultimately a long connected data structure.
+**Selection Sort** "Linked List" is a data structure that stores data and a pointer in a node and uses the pointer from each node to connect to another node, ultimately a long connected data structure.
 At this point, nodes are dynamically allocated to memory.

 ## 2. Code
 ```cpp